When are the shows?

 When will I hear back about my audition?

-We will be reviewing audition tapes on a rolling basis, so make sure to check your email daily after October 7th!
+We will be reviewing audition tapes on a rolling basis, so make sure to check your email!

 What and when are callbacks?

 "Callbacks" are the process where directors will get to meet you and hear you read from the script.
-Callbacks will be conducted over Zoom beginning the weekend of October 10th.
+Callbacks will be conducted over Zoom and will be scheduled at the discretion of each director.